 The school's policies state that all pupils are actively included in a wide range of curriculum and extra-curricular activities, including school trips.
-The appropriate support, risk assessments and adjustments would be made where necessary.
+The appropriate support, risk assessments and adjustments would be made where necessary and each individual case will be assessed from an inclusive and safeguarding point of view.